 Unlike our solid vinyl products, canvas is not suitable as a waterproof covering.
 Although our canvas material is treated to repel water and prevent rot, it is not completely waterproof and moisture will penetrate the canvas once it becomes completely saturated.

 Canvas can be used for covering RVs and other equipment to keep them clean and to prevent UV damage however vinyl covers are usually preferred for this application.

-Our canvas material has a 20 oz weight (before treatment) and is weaved using 76 x 28 yarns (single fill).
+Our canvas material has a 17 oz weight (after treatment) and is weaved using 76 x 28 yarns (single fill).

 Flame retardant canvas is also available.
 This can be used to cover hot asphalt and other applications where vinyl is prone to melt.
 When ordering, select the FR Canvas material if you require the canvas to be coated in fire retardant.
 As with other Flame Retardant tarp materials, the FR coating does not make the material fireproof, instead it just slows the burning process.